Creed13711/TestOne/README.md

 Pre-requisites:
 - Have MongoDB installed and set up.
 - Have PHP installed and set up to be able to use MongoDB.
+- Have a database in MongoDB called "local".
 - Have a collection in MongoDB called "Person", this is where the submitted info will be stored.